Relentless Pride …….Honored Tradition

 Coach Phillips is beginning his eleventh year as a member of the Bear Staff.

-Coach Pope is beginning his first year with the Bears.
+Coach Pope is beginning his second year with the Bears.
 Tyler comes to us after coaching at Lake Forest.

-Coach Moody is beginning his 4th year as the running backs coach for the Bears.
+Coach Moody is beginning his 5th year as the running backs coach for the Bears.
 Coach Moody began his coaching career with a one year stint at McMinn County before joining the Bradley staff.
 He was a 2005 graduate of the Cherokees, playing line backer for former Bear Coach Brad Bennent.
 He would go on to play college football as a linebacker for Maryville College, graduating there in 2009.
-Coach Moody will also take over the play calling for the junior varsity offense as well as being involved in game planning for the varsity.
+Coach Moody responsibilities include preparing a passing game plan for varsity opponents as well as the play calling for the junior varsity offense.

-Coach Moody currently teaches Computer Applications at Bradley High School.
+Coach Moody is single and currently teaching Computer Applications at Bradley High School.

 Coach Gideon is beginning his 7th year on the Bear football staff.
 He began his tenure with the Bears in 2010 as the defensive line coach.
 After the departure of Coach Matt Bowman to Red Bank in 2014, Coach Gideon crossed over the neutral zone to become the offensive line coach.
 Coach Gideon is a native of Rhea county where he played for the legendary Golden Eagle Head Coach Bill Horton during the 1991-95 seasons.
 While playing for Coach Horton , he would earn All-Region honors his Junior and Senior year.
 Coach Gideon began his coaching career as the 6th grade head coach at Ocoee Middle School in 2008.
 Coach Gideon is presently employed at Olin Chemical, where he has worked for the last ten years.
 He is also the owner of Salted Hog BBQ catering service.